 What to Know Before You Go

-- If you’d like to know more, I very much recommend Jo Merchant’s Decoding the Heavens: A 2,000-Year-Old Computer–and the Century-long Search to Discover Its Secrets.
+- If you’d like to know more, I very much recommend Jo Marchant’s Decoding the Heavens: A 2,000-Year-Old Computer and the Century-long Search to Discover Its Secrets.
 I read it several years ago, and it was the first I’d heard of the Antikythera Mechanism.
 It’s a great read and a fascinating story.
 For a more in-depth and much more technical study: A Portable Cosmos, by Alexander Jones.

 - Where to Find It.
 When you’re at the National Archaeological Museum, you’ll see references around the place to the Antikythera Mechanism being on display in Gallery 38 in the section displaying the bronze collection.
 That information is outdated, and you’ll find empty showcases in Gallery 38 where some of the artifacts were once displayed.
 The Antyikythera Mechanism now has its own shiny new exhibit room in Gallery 43, thanks at least in part to sponsorship by the watch company Hublot.
 The exhibit is right at the back of the museum.
 As you come in the museum’s main entrance, go straight, and keep going all the way until you come to the stairwell.
 Don’t go up the stairs—take a right at their base, and the Antikythera Mechanism exhibit is just through the first door, on your left as you pass through.

 - There are also other artifacts from the Antikythera wreck elsewhere in the museum, such as a detailed sculpture of a head known as the philosopher’s head and a slightly larger-than-life bronze statue of a young man known as the Antikythera Ephebe.